-Except as otherwise noted below, Other Specific Conditional Uses must conform to all requirements of this Section as well as the Standards for Conditional Uses of Sections 710 thru 731 of this Article VII.
-In the case of any conflict between the Specific Standards of this Section and other standards of this ordinance, the more Specific Standard shall take precedence over any similar or conflicting standard of this ordinance.
+Except as otherwise noted below, Other Specific Conditional Uses must conform to all requirements of this Section as well as the Standards for Conditional Uses of §§ 710 thru 731 of this Article VII.
+In the case of any conflict between the Specific Standards of this Section and other standards of this Ordinance, the more Specific Standard shall take precedence over any similar or conflicting standard of this Ordinance.

-- A. Affordable Housing: In all districts where allowed, a Structure or Structures may, as a Conditional Use, be converted or built for multi-family or residential Use for the purpose of providing affordable housing.
-Such affordable housing shall: - 1.
-Demonstrate sufficient wastewater capacity. - 2.
-Be maintained as affordable units under the State Definition of Affordable Housing. - 3.
-Provide deeds of conveyance of any unit or units containing language/covenants/ restrictions which preserve the affordability requirements of the property for a period of no less than twenty (20) years from the date of the Development Review Board written decision and approval of such conversion. - B. Automotive Service Station and Repair Garage: Automotive Service Station and Repair Garage must obtain Conditional Use written decision and approval from the Development Review Board in all districts where allowed and may be allowed if the following can be met: - 1.
-Lot size shall be at least one-half acre (1/2 acre). - 2.
-Lot frontage shall be at least one hundred fifty (150) feet. - 3.
-One (1) two-way access or one (1) point of ingress and one (1) point of egress shall be allowed.
-An additional driveway may be allowed if the property has frontage on two Town roads.
+- A. Automotive Service Station and Repair Garage: Automotive Service Station and Repair Garage must obtain Conditional Use written decision and approval from the Development Review Board in all Districts where allowed and may be allowed if the following can be met: - 1.
+Lot size shall be at least one-half acre (.5 acre). - 2.
+Lot frontage shall be at least one hundred fifty (150) feet.

+3. One (1) two-way access or one (1) point of ingress and one (1) point of egress shall be allowed.
+An additional driveway may be allowed if the property has frontage on two Town Roads.
 Where appropriate the Development Review Board may require a landscape strip.
-Where there is one point of ingress and one point of egress a landscape strip should be considered along the length of the remaining frontage, beginning at a point adjacent to the driveway and continuing to the side property line, at a minimum of four (4) feet wide. - 4.
-All portions of canopies shall be located at least twenty (20) feet from the side and rear Lot lines and all canopy lighting shall be recessed to reduce glare. - 5.
-All canopies shall be of a solid color.
+Where there is one point of ingress and one point of egress a landscape strip should be considered along the length of the remaining frontage, beginning at a point adjacent to the driveway and continuing to the side property line, at a minimum of four (4) feet wide.

+4. All portions of canopies shall be located at least twenty (20) feet from the side and rear lot lines and all canopy lighting shall be recessed to reduce glare.

+5. All canopies shall be of a solid color.
 Bright colors and designs on canopies are not allowed.

-C. Junked Vehicles:
+B. Junked Vehicles:

-- 1. Junk vehicles shall be screened by a Structure or natural vegetation and not visible from neighboring properties, public and private roads. - 2.
-Junkyards or Salvage Yards having more than (1) one junk vehicle, shall be hidden from all neighbors and public roads by Screening of Unaesthetic Features defined in Section 730 (F) of this ordinance. - D. Medical Marijuana Dispensaries: Pursuant to 18 V.S.A. § 4474(e)(c) a Marijuana Dispensary shall not be located within 1000 feet of the property line of a pre-existing public or private school, licensed or regulated day-care facility, house of worship, library, park, or other public municipal services facility.
+1. Junk vehicles shall be screened by a structure or natural vegetation and not visible from neighboring properties, Public and Private Roads.

+2. Junkyards or Salvage Yards having more than (1) one junk vehicle, shall be hidden from all neighbors and Public Roads by Screening of Unaesthetic Features defined in § 730 (F) of this Ordinance.

-E. Mobile Home Parks (Trailer Parks):
+C. Mobile Home Parks (Trailer Parks):

-- 1. No more than one (1) mobile home/trailer shall be allowed on any parcel of land, unless said mobile homes/trailers are located in a mobile home/trailer park duly approved pursuant to the zoning ordinance. - 2.
-A mobile home park shall be reviewed under the procedures and standards set forth in the Planned Unit Development Section of this ordinance. - 3.
-The overall density of the Mobile Home Park shall in no case exceed the allowable density in the District where allowed. - 4.
-Mobile Home Park (Trailer Park) shall comply with the Vermont Mobile Home Park Law [see 10 VSA Chapter 153] - F. Ponds/Water Impounds: Ponds/Water Impounds must obtain a zoning Permit from the Zoning Administrator.
-If not received with the submitted application, the Zoning Administrator may issue an initial Permit conditioned upon receipt of the following: - 1.
-A Project Review Sheet from the State Permit Office. - 2.
-Evidence of written compliance with regulations of any department indicated on the Project Review Sheet.
+1. No more than one (1) mobile home/trailer shall be allowed on any parcel of land, unless said mobile homes/trailers are located in a mobile home/trailer park duly approved pursuant to the Zoning Ordinance.

+2. A mobile home park shall be reviewed under the procedures and standards set forth in the Planned Unit Development Section of this Ordinance.

+3. The overall density of the Mobile Home Park shall in no case exceed the allowable density in the District where allowed.

+4. Mobile Home Park (Trailer Park) shall comply with the Vermont Mobile Home Park Law. [see 10 VSA Chapter 153]

+D. Ponds/Water Impounds: Ponds/Water Impounds must obtain a Zoning Permit from the Zoning Administrator.
+If not received with the submitted application, the Zoning Administrator may issue an initial Permit conditioned upon receipt of the following: 1.
+A Project Review Sheet from the State Permit Office.

+2. Evidence of written compliance with regulations of any department indicated on the Project Review Sheet.